 - The Rare Diseases Clinical Research Network (RDCRN) is made up of 22 distinctive consortia that are working to improve the availability of rare disease information, treatment, clinical studies, and general awareness for both patients and the medical community.
 The RDCRN also aims to provide up-to-date information for patients and to assist in connecting patients with advocacy groups, expert doctors, and clinical research opportunities.
 Visit the RDCRN site to see if your condition is supported by one of the RDCRN consortia.

 - The Centers for Mendelian Genomics program is working to discover the causes of rare genetic disorders.
-This program is collaborating with healthcare providers and researchers working with individuals who have Mendelian disorders.
+This program is collaborating with healthcare professionals and researchers working with individuals who have Mendelian disorders.
 For more information about the Centers, please visit their website.

 - ClinicalTrials.gov was developed by the U.S. National Institutes of Health, through the National Library of Medicine, to provide patients, family members, and members of the public with current information on clinical research studies.
 Through this resource, you may be able to find researchers who are studying your condition.
 You can conduct a basic search using the condition name as your search term.
 After you click on a study, review its "eligibility" criteria to determine its appropriateness.
 Use the study's contact information to learn more.
 Check this site often for regular updates.